merely-useful/py-rse/index.md

 opens the CSV file,
 and calls `update_counts` with the input stream as one parameter and the counter as the other.
-`update_counts` then iterates through all the words the CSV-files and increments the counts using the `+=` operator.
+`update_counts` then iterates through all the words in the CSV files and increments the counts using the `+=` operator.

 Note that we have not used `type=argparse.FileType('r')` here.